France: Police operations underway after teacher's beheading | DW | 19.10.2020

 French police have launched operations against "dozens of individuals" suspected of having links to radical Islam following the decapitation of a French schoolteacher, Interior Minister Gerald Darmanin said Monday.

 History teacher Samuel Paty was beheaded on Friday outside his school on Paris' northern outskirts after showing his pupils cartoons of the Prophet Muhammad.
-His attacker, an 18-year-old Chechen, was shot dead by police.
+His attacker, an 18-year-old Chechen, was shot dead by police shortly after the attack.

 Darmanin told Europe 1 radio that about 80 police investigations were underway into online hate messages that glorified the attack.